Paygate/PayWeb_Shopify/README.md

 ## Installation
 [![How To Setup PayGate PayWeb for Shopify](https://www.appinlet.com/wp-content/uploads/2018/09/Shopify-Integration.jpg)](https://www.youtube.com/watch?v=JR06_Xt_TbY "How To Setup PayGate PayWeb for Shopify")

 Please navigate to the [releases page](https://github.com/PayGate/PayWeb_Shopify/releases), download the latest release (v1.0.7).
-You will them be able to follow the integration guide PDF.
+You will then be able to follow the integration guide PDF.

 ## About PayWeb